TheCyberLocal/Blind75-Docs/blind75-collection/1d-dynamic-programming/decode-ways/problem.md

 ## Textbook Problem

-A string consisting of uppercase English characters can be encoded to a number using the following mapping:
+A string consisting of uppercase letters can be encoded to a number using the following mapping:

 - `'A'` -> `"1"`
 - `'B'` -> `"2"`